Skip to main content

 The Patriots got a much better look at their No. 3 overall pick on Thursday night, and Drake Maye gave New England reason for a hopeful future in his second preseason outing.

-On a night when the Patriots' offense didn't do much when the first-round pick was off the field, Jerod Mayo was impressed by Maye's "great composure."
+On a night when the Patriots offense didn't do much without the first-round pick on the field, Jerod Mayo was impressed by Maye's "great composure."

 "One of the reasons we drafted Drake was, you know, through the interview process you could kind of tell this was an even-keeled guy," the Patriots head coach told reporters after the game.
 "I think you guys can probably see it from the stands.
 This guy doesn't get too high, doesn't get too low.
 He was like that in college, he probably was like that as a kid, and he remains that way now, which is a good thing for a quarterback.
 Those guys have to maintain their composure and get the call to the huddle and get those guys out the huddle and be ready to go.
 He's always been like that in my mind."